juhanikataja/container-course-material/exercises/ex5/README.md

   was with NGINX - you should take this into account when mounting volumes and copying data into the site.
 You can find out what path to use by looking at the documentation for the image in whichever registry you choose to use.
+* Use `oc rsh` and `oc debug` to log in to the running or dead containers and inspect how the volume mounts look like inside the container.

 ## Relevant documentation